Antiparticle: Quantum field theory

-Feynman–Stueckelberg interpretation
+Feynman–Stückelberg interpretation

-By considering the propagation of the negative energy modes of the electron field backward in time, Ernst Stueckelberg reached a pictorial understanding of the fact that the particle and antiparticle have equal mass m and spin J but opposite charges q.
+By considering the propagation of the negative energy modes of the electron field backward in time, Ernst Stückelberg reached a pictorial understanding of the fact that the particle and antiparticle have equal mass m and spin J but opposite charges q.
 This allowed him to rewrite perturbation theory precisely in the form of diagrams.
 Richard Feynman later gave an independent systematic derivation of these diagrams from a particle formalism, and they are now called Feynman diagrams.
 Each line of a diagram represents a particle propagating either backward or forward in time.
 In Feynman diagrams, anti-particles are shown traveling backwards in time relative to normal matter, and vice versa.
 This technique is the most widespread method of computing amplitudes in quantum field theory today.

-Since this picture was first developed by Stueckelberg, and acquired its modern form in Feynman's work, it is called the Feynman–Stueckelberg interpretation of antiparticles to honor both scientists.
+Since this picture was first developed by Stückelberg, and acquired its modern form in Feynman's work, it is called the Feynman–Stückelberg interpretation of antiparticles to honor both scientists.